hpcleuven/VscDocumentation/source/jobs/credit_system_basics.rst

 When a job is submitted using ``qsub`` and it has to be charged against a project account, the name of the project has to be specified as an option.
+In case of the introduction credits the project accountshould be specified as  ``default_project``

 ::